Steffen70/todolist-grpc/README.md

 3. Build a UI that can:
     - Display existing to-do items.
     - Add, update, and delete items through the gRPC service.
 4. If you pick a client-side rendered framework, configure a **reverse proxy** so that your UI and the gRPC backend share the same origin.
-A pre-built _Caddyfile_ is provided to speed this up.
+A pre-built _Caddyfile_ is provided to speed this up `caddy run --config Caddyfile`.

 ### Certificates & HTTPS